theDataQuad/covidWebapp/README.md

   ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/86158829/136753012-37c5a8cb-c2e2-4ba6-9171-277bc0241664.gif)

 ## Documentation
-This project aims to create a covid webapp.It is a "learning by doing"experience which provided us the practical experience in handling of git,flask,plotly,dash,deployment etc.This project was done with data from COVID INDIA API.This covid webapp provides the visualizations of vaccination status in states of India along with the statewise Deathrate,Tested cases,Confirmed cases,Recovered cases,Deceased Cases.Thus making  an efficient way of comparison.
+This project aims to create a covid webapp.It is a "learning by doing"experience which provided us the practical experience in handling of git,flask,plotly,dash,deployment etc.This project was done with the data from COVID INDIA API.This covid webapp provides the visualizations of vaccination status in the states of India along with the statewise Death rate,Tested Cases,Confirmed Cases,Recovered Cases,Deceased Cases.Thus making  an efficient way of comparison.

   -Statewise Deathrate is plotted in bar chart,vaccination status in pie chart with labels partially_vaccinated,fully vaccinated and not vaccinated.